Byproducts once limited to sausages, lunchmeat and pet food are salvaged into très chic entrees.

 - 200ml white wine

 - A large pinch of sea salt

 - A small bunch of tarragon, leaves finely chopped

 - Leaves of the above small bunch of parsley, finely chopped

 - A bunch of watercress, to serve

-4 Blitz the yolks with the salt and pepper in a food processor.
+Step 4.
+Blitz the yolks with the salt and pepper in a food processor.
 Add the dijon mustard and blitz again.
 Add about an eighth of the oil and blitz until the mixture is smooth and emulsified.
-Add 1 tbsp of the vinegar and blitz again, followed by another good slosh of the oil.
+Add 1 Tbsp of the vinegar and blitz again, followed by another good slosh of the oil.
 Then add the rest of the vinegar, followed gradually by the rest of the oil, blitzing until it’s incorporated each time before adding more.

 It is awfully stressful to battle colon cancer—a disease that literally eats you up from the inside out.
 Cole slaw may be a wiser choice than potato chips with that lunchtime deli sandwich.
-If you follow the advice of noted dietitians, continue to include various forms of fiber in your diet so you can remain A Bit More Healthy.
+If you follow the advice of noted dietitians, continue to include various forms of fiber in your diet so you can remain healthy.
 Now, what fiber will you be enjoying today?
 If you need suggestions, visit us on Pinterest.